Vettel holds off Hamilton to win Australian GP

-Ferrari driver Sebastian Vettel captured his third Australian Grand Prix on Sunday, holding off his hard-charging Mercedes rival Lewis Hamilton in a dramatic start to the new Formula One season.
+Ferrari driver Sebastian Vettel captured his third Australian Grand Prix on Sunday, taking advantage of a well-timed, mid-race safety car to take the lead and holding off his hard-charging Mercedes rival Lewis Hamilton in a dramatic start to the new Formula One season.

-It was the 100th podium of Vettel's career and it came in his 200th Formula One race.
+It was the 100th podium of Vettel's career and it came in his 200th F1 race.
 The German becomes the fourth driver to claim 100 podium finishes, joining Hamilton, Michael Schumacher and Alain Prost.

-Vettel finished the race a full 5 seconds ahead of the pole-sitting Hamilton, who had made several late attempts to catch the Ferrari but couldn't manage to pass on the narrow Albert Park circuit and fell just short for the victory.
+Vettel finished the race a full five seconds ahead of Hamilton, who started from pole and had made several late attempts to catch the Ferrari but couldn't manage to pass on the narrow Albert Park circuit and fell just short of the victory.

-Ferrari's Kimi Raikkonen finished third, denying Red Bull's Daniel Ricciardo a chance to become the first Australian driver to stand on the podium at the Australian GP.
+"We're not yet where we want to be.
+The feeling is good, but I think we can improve and then we should be able to race our game in qualifying and also for the race," Vettel said.

 Never miss a local story.

-McLaren's Fernando Alonso made a strong run to finish in fifth place, holding off a spirited challenge by Red Bull's Max Verstappen, who was sixth.
+Ferrari's Kimi Raikkonen finished third, denying Red Bull's Daniel Ricciardo a chance to become the first Australian driver to secure a podium place at the Australian GP.

-Hamilton led for the first 20 laps before pitting and allowing Vettel to move temporarily into the lead.
-The race then turned when Haas drivers Kevin Magnussen and Romain Grosjean suffered calamitous back-to-back pit stops midway through the race.
+A resurgent Fernando Alonso of McLaren made a bold run to finish in fifth place, holding off a spirited challenge by Red Bull's Max Verstappen, who was sixth.

 "Why did you not tell me Vettel was in the pits?"
 Hamilton asked.